massimocaprinali/cloud-foundry-public/autoscaling.md

    * **Operator** could be defined as `>=`, `>`, `<=` or `<`.
    * **Threshold** must be defined as a numeric value.
    * **Breach duration** is defined in `seconds`.
+Optional, default value is 120 seconds.
    * **Adjustment** defines how to change the number of application instances in each scaling action.
 You can specify an absolute number or a percentage of insatnces to add or remove.
    * **Cooldown** defines the time duration to wait before the next scaling action takes place.
-A cooldown period helps to ensure that your application does not launch new instances or terminate old instances before your application becomes stable. **Cooldown** is defined in `seconds`
+A cooldown period helps to ensure that your application does not launch new instances or terminate old instances before your application becomes stable. **Cooldown** is defined in `seconds`. **Cooldown**  is an optional setting as well, and the default value is 300 seconds.

 4. (Optional) Define **Schedules** to scale your application during a set of time periods.